 Classification according to management objectives

 The IUCN classifies protected areas according to their management objectives.
-The categories are recognised by international bodies such as the United Nations and by many national governments as the global standard for defining and recording protected areas and as such are increasingly being incorporated into government legislation.
+The categories are recognised by international bodies such as the United Nations and by many national governments as the global standard for defining and recording protected areas as such are increasingly being incorporated into government legislation.